-Here are a selection of call outs `shouts' that MIRO has responded to: Not all shouts are published 2019 CALL-OUTS: 10 August 2019: MIRO were paged at 7:59 pm by Aberdeen Coastguard to attend a report of a boat that had lost engine power drifting onto the rocks east of Burghead.
+Here are a selection of call outs `shouts' that MIRO has responded to: Not all shouts are published 2020 04/01/20 – Called to assist in multi-agency search for missing person.
+2019 CALL-OUTS: 21st September.
+Tasked by Aberdeen Coastguard to go to the assistance of a rowing skiff experiencing high wind and sea conditions on passage from Findhorn to Burghead.
+Crew and vessel brought to Findhorn.
+10 August 2019: MIRO were paged at 7:59 pm by Aberdeen Coastguard to attend a report of a boat that had lost engine power drifting onto the rocks east of Burghead.
 MIRO Rescue made haste to Burghead in rough seas and on arrival found the vessel had been washed onto the rocks.
 The crew had abandoned the vessel and sought safety in their life raft shortly before their boat ran aground.
 The three people were brought safely to shore by Burghead Coastguard Rescue Team.
 MIRO Rescue was stood down and returned to Findhorn where it was refuelled and made ready for service.

 29 July 2019: MIRO were paged at 23.05 on Monday 29th July 2019 by Aberdeen Coastguard and tasked to attend a report of two people requiring assistance due to being cut off by the tide on the East bar in Nairn.Crew responded immediately and travelled through fog to Nairn where upon arrival were assisted by Nairn Coastguard.
 Two MIRO crew members alighted from the rescue boat onto the shore and commenced a search of the area.
 The casualties were located after 5 minutes and taken on board MIRO Rescue.
 They were then transferred onto the larger Invergordon RNLI lifeboat to help them warm up.
 The casualties were thereafter transferred back onto MIRO Rescue and taken into Nairn Harbour where they were met by MIRO partners Nairn Coastguard, Police Scotland and also their grateful parents.
 Both casualties were treated by Paramedics from the Scottish Ambulance Service.MIRO Rescue returned to Findhorn where she was refuelled and made ready for service shortly after 2 am.